Jinwooooo/jinwooooo-blog/_posts/2018-12-14-browndust-arena-formation-:-6-turn-push-formation.md

 <img src="../uploads/browndust-6-turn-push-formation-example-1.jpg">

 After 5 turn push, it utilizes Hanya.
 Note that Edin → BDM is used to kill off Lucius so that on the 2nd round, Balpharen's nuke won't go to waste on a dummy unit.
-Also the reason for Chokle is placement behind Wulya is to snipe out enemy's AOE dps unit.
+Also the reason for Chalkie is placement behind Wulya is to snipe out enemy's AOE dps unit.
 Very well thought out formation.

 It is also important to note that units here do not need **Stat Reducing Effect Immunity**.
 Veronia covers for Hanya and Edin has an PERM Immunity against stat reducing effect.
 If it used some other units like Alec instead of Edin, then Ceres is a must.